Understand forms for Salesforce modules

 You can create forms for the modules in your Salesforce account.
 The data your users submit through these forms is directly added to the selected module.
 This eliminates the need to write scripts to integrate with the modules in your Salesforce account and enables your users to seamlessly add data to them.

-You can create forms for the following Salesforce modules: Contact, Lead, Account, Product, Campaign, Solution, and Case.
-Currently:
+- Currently, you can create forms for the following modules in Salesforce - Contact, Lead, Account, Product, Campaign, Solution, and Case.
+Learn how

 - You can create one form per module

-- You cannot create forms for the custom modules in your Salesforce account
+- Currently, you cannot create forms for the custom modules in your Salesforce account

 Connecting with your Salesforce account